 Revenue from distinct professional services, such as non-integrated development services, is either recognized over time based upon the progress towards completion of the project, or at a point in time at project completion.
 The Company assesses distinct professional services to determine whether the transfer of control is over-time or at a point in time.
-The Company considers three criteria in making their assessment, including (1) the customer simultaneously receives and consumes the benefits; (2) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or (3) the Company's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.
+The Company considers three criteria in making their assessment including (1) the customer simultaneously receives and consumes the benefits; (2) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or (3) the Company's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.
 If none of the criteria are met, revenue is determined to be recognized at a point in time.

 For distinct professional services determined to be recognized over-time, measuring the stage of completion of a project requires significant judgement and estimates, including actual efforts spent in relation to estimated total costs and percentage of completion based on input and output measures.
-During the three months ended June 30, 2022, \$239 of professional service revenue was recognized over time, with the remaining \$1,143 recognized at a point in time when the performance obligation was fulfilled and control of the service was transferred to the customer.
-During the six months ended June 30, 2022, \$806 of professional service revenue was recognized over time, with the remaining \$1,143 recognized at a point in time when the performance obligation was fulfilled and control of the service was transferred to the customer.
+During the three months ended March 31, 2022, \$567 of professional service revenue was recognized over time, with the remaining \$0 recognized at a point in time when the performance obligation was completed and control of the service was transferred to the customer.
+During the three months ended March 31, 2021, no professional service revenue was recognized over time.